drupol/master-thesis/src/thesis/2-reproducibility.typ

 open-source software reduces the risk of obsolescence, ensuring that research tools remain accessible and up-to-date for future replication efforts.

-In essence, open-source software embodies a framework that is not only conducive to the scientific pursuit of knowledge but also reinforces the integrity and sustainability of #gls("SE") through its emphasis on transparency, collaboration, and adaptability.
+Open-source software embodies a framework that is not only conducive to the scientific pursuit of knowledge but also reinforces the integrity and sustainability of #gls("SE") through its emphasis on transparency, collaboration, and adaptability.
+Therefore, open source is key for facilitating reproducibility as highlighted in @hinsenKonradFramework2020's framework on reproducible scientific computations.
+This framework provides a structured approach to understanding and addressing reproducibility.
+He proposes four essential possibilities which can only be achieved with open-source software:

+- Inspectability: the possibility to inspect all input data and source code
+- Executability: the possibility to run the code on a suitable computer to verify the results
+- Explorability: the possibility to explore the behavior of the code by inspecting intermediate results, making small modifications, or using code analysis tools
+- Verifiability: the possibility to verify that the published executable versions correspond to the available source code

 Open-source development, by its nature of allowing anyone to build, verify and use software, stands out as an effective, if not the best, approach to